Lifecycle & Methodology | By Duncan Haughey | Read time minutes

 - Projects frequently need ad-hoc resources rather than dedicated, full-time positions common in organisations.

 - Project management reduces risk and increases the chance of success.

-Often, a triangle, commonly called the "triple constraint", is used to summarise project management (see Figure 1).
-The three most important factors are time, cost and scope.
+Often, a triangle, commonly called the triple constraint, is used to summarise project management (see Figure 1).
+The three most important factors are cost, time and scope.
 These form the vertices with quality as the central theme.

 In words, the triple constraint has four core elements:

 - Projects must be within cost.

 - Project teams must deliver projects on time.